 If there was also an EGFP fused to the C-terminal of your insert you would list it after the insert.

-Other Considerations: If your insert contains a mutation or modifcation, this should be included in the plasmid name.
+If your insert contains a mutation or modification, this should be included in the plasmid name.
 Mutations are generally listed as the amino acid change and not a nucleotide change.
 The proper way to denote an amino acid mutation is to list the one letter abbreviation of the wild type amino acid immediately followed by its position (number) relative to the start Methionine (Met) followed by the one letter abbreviation of the mutated amino acid currently at that position.

 In contrast, unmutated or Wild Type (wt) versions of the insert are often denoted by "wt" either directly before or directly after the insert name.